Usagi-Yojimbo-x/eatyoram/README.md

-## This is a C programm that eat 99% of ram.
+## This is a C programm that eat 99% of your ram.

 To make memory usage extremely high( up to around 99% ), I gonna use malloc() function in C.
 The idea is to allocate all the space on heap and assign them.